 First Aid training

 First Aid training is compulsory for people visiting BAS stations, working in the Deep Field and for a proportion of those engaged on research cruises*.
-Deployments of less than 2 weeks may be exempt from First Aid Training but will be reviewed on a case-by-case basis by BAS.
+Deployments of less than two weeks may be exempt from First Aid Training but will be reviewed on a case-by-case basis by BAS.

 First Aid training will be provided for BAS staff, members of the Antarctic Employment Pool (AEP) and those going into the Deep Field, in the week following Pre-Deployment Training.
 The BAS Medical Unit (BASMU) deliver this training, which has been designed to meet the needs of BAS with particular reference to medical resources in the Antarctic.
 There will be a 3 day BASMU First Aid course and two 1 day BASMU First Aid courses.
 Training is delivered in a 3-year cycle as follows: